UniversityofPortland/moodle-assign_mahara/README.md

 2. Execute the following command:

 ```
-> git clone git@github.com:philcali/local-mahara.git {Moodle_Root}/mod/assign/submission/mahara
+> git clone git@github.com:philcali/assign-mahara.git {Moodle_Root}/mod/assign/submission/mahara
 ```

-The reaminder of the install is taken care of by Moodle by clicking on _Notifcations_.
+The remainder of the install is taken care of by Moodle by clicking on _Notifcations_.

 ## Feedback plugin